Skip to content

 So, in the mid-90s, a vice president named Al Gore had been talking about this horrific plan to build “The Information Superhighway”, a fiber-optic cable TV network with 500 channels of shopping and garbage.
 But then someone taped him on the shoulder and pointed out that the USA had already built the Internet, and it was way cooler.
 Suddenly he stopped talking about the “Information Superhighway” and told everyone about the Internet instead.

 Waves upon waves of new people found the Internet, and the tiny niches of BDSM pics we had online at the time, and they were suddenly very hard, or very wet, at what they saw.
 But they had no context.
 The pictures they could see and, sorta, understand.
-But the values, the culture, all the things I’m writing this Manual about, were invisible.
+But the values, the culture, all the things I’m writing this book about, were invisible.
 All the rituals, culture, and more were lost in the noise of millions of people finding some naughty pics and unzipping their jeans as fast as they could.

 But now the secret was out and more people were invited to the party.
 The floodgates were thrown wide and the kink community would never be the same again.